unikent/astro/readme.md

 The API is intended to be RESTful, uses Laravel naming conventions and should make semantic use of HTTP status codes.

+#### Definitions
+At present, definition files are read from disk into the application; at a later date this should be refactored to use Redis.
+Definition files are versioned using their folder hierarchy, although the JSON content also contains a version key.

+Definitions are represented within the system as models extending `App\Models\Definitions\BaseDefinition` and implementing `App\Models\Definitions\Contracts\Definition`.
+Their interface is very similar to Eloquent models but they should be considered immutable objects - as objects they are intended to give definitions a proper object representation within the system.

 #### Routes, Pages, Sites & Permissions
 Routes give hierarchy to pages within Astro and are implemented as a nested-set using Baum.